Yugoslav coup d'état: The new government

 On 30 March, Foreign Minister Momčilo Ninčić summoned the German ambassador, Viktor von Heeren, and handed him a statement which declared that the new government would accept all its international obligations, including accession to the Tripartite Pact, as long as the national interests of the country were protected.
 For his part, Heeren demanded an apology for the anti-German demonstrations, immediate ratification of the Tripartite Pact, and demobilisation of the Yugoslav armed forces.
 Heeren returned to his office to discover a message from Berlin instructing that contact with Yugoslav officials was to be avoided, and he was recalled to Berlin, departing the following day.
 No reply was given to Ninčić.
 On 2 April, orders were issued for the evacuation of the German embassy, which occurred the next day, and the German chargé d'affaires advised the diplomats of friendly countries to leave the country.
 Heeren tried to assure Hitler that the putsch was an internal matter between Yugoslav political elites, and that action against Yugoslavia was unnecessary, but he was ignored.
 On 31 March, after offering Croatia to Hungary and being rebuffed, the Germans had decided to give Croatia its independence.

 German Foreign Minister Joachim von Ribbentrop and the Volksdeutsche Mittelstelle worked to "organise cries for help" from ethnic Germans, Croats, Macedonians, and Slovenes in Yugoslavia that could be published in the press to provide moral justification for a German invasion.
 The German media simultaneously launched a barrage of accusations against Yugoslavia, claiming that German nationals in Yugoslavia had been subjected to atrocities, similar to the propaganda issued prior to the invasions of Poland and Czechoslovakia.
 This media onslaught also attempted to exploit divisions between Serbs and Croats, by pledging that the latter would have a prominent role in the country in the future.
 After the coup ethnic relations concerning Germans in Yugoslavia were tense, but rarely resulted in outright violence.
 The Yugoslav government denied allegations of German ethnic repression.
 Thousands of German nationals left Yugoslavia on instructions from Berlin.

 On 3 April, Führer Directive 26 was issued, detailing the plan of attack and command structure for the invasion.
 Hungary and Bulgaria were promised the Banat and Yugoslav Macedonia respectively and the Romanian army was asked not to take part, holding its position at the Romania-Yugoslav border.
 Internal conflict in Hungary over the invasion plans between the army and Teleki led to the Prime Minister's suicide that same evening.
 Also on 3 April, Edmund Veesenmayer, representing the Dienststelle Ribbentrop, arrived in Zagreb in preparation for a regime change.
-Croatian pilot Vladimir Kren, a captain in the Royal Yugoslav Army Air Force, also defected to the Germans on 3 April taking with him valuable information about the country's air defences.
+The pilot Vladimir Kren, a Croat and a captain in the VVKJ, also defected to the Germans on 3 April taking with him valuable information about the country's air defences.